 Ideas for managing holiday credit card debt

-Keep the warm, fuzzy spirit of Christmas alive well into the new year with tips to staying on top of your spending and budget.
+Keep the warm, fuzzy spirit of Christmas alive and well into the new year.
+Here are some tips to help you stay on top of your spending and keep well within your budget.

-- Make large payments right away.
-Especially helpful if you have a 0% APR period, paying off as much as you can each month reduces the balance that accrues interest after your intro rate ends.
+Make large payments right away.
+Paying off as much as you can each month reduces the balance that accrues interest after your interest-free grace period ends.

-- Set goals you can reach.
-It can take only a month or two to land into holiday debt, but it can take longer to get out.
-Create a budget to schedule consistent payments to get you back on your feet quickly.
+Set realistic financial goals that you can reach.
+It can take only a month or two to land in holiday debt, but it can take years to get out.
+Create a budget to schedule consistent repayments that can get you back on your feet quicker.

-A new credit card can help you get through the holidays.
-But before you apply, consider what you’re looking for — whether that’s cash back, a low-interest intro period, no foreign transaction fees, no annual fee or other rewards.
+A new credit card can help you get through the holidays and can even reward you for your spending.
+However, before you apply for a card, consider what you’re looking for — whether that’s cash back, a low-interest rate, no foreign transaction fees, no annual fee or other rewards.